vankha1/vankha1/README.md

 🔭 I’m a third-year student studying Computer Science at Bach Khoa University, Viet Nam.

+👀 I’m interested in Software and Data.

-🌱 I’m currently learning Backend and Frontend
+🌱 I’m currently learning Backend (NodeJS) and Frontend (ReactJS).

+💞️ I’m looking to collaborate on Web development.

+🤝 I’m looking for help with DevOps.

 👯 I’m seeking an internship on **Software Developer (Web)**.